CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/performance-management.md

       <li>A user-focused open data portal that makes it easier than ever for the public or internal staff to explore City data and conduct analyses.</li>
       </ul>
       <h5>Looking toward next year</h5>
-      <p>Our work next year will continue to build upon the successes we’ve recognized this year
-      in the areas of customer service, transportation and mobility, recruitment, finance analytics, and public safety.
-You can learn more about our work and check out our progress on the</p>
+      <p>Our work next year will continue to build upon the successes we’ve recognized this year in the areas of customer service, transportation and mobility, recruitment, finance analytics, and public safety.
+You can learn more about our work and check out our progress on the <a href="https://www.boston.gov/departments/analytics-team">Analytics Team webpage</a>.</p>
-      <p><a href="https://www.boston.gov/departments/analytics-team">Analytics Team webpage</a></p>
 - text_block:
   - title: Cityscore
     body: >